 4. Parnell Tower

 The Parnell Tower is located in Plymouth on the way to Kettle Moraine Scenic Drive.
 I have already shared a detailed article on “Kettle Moraine Scenic Drive“.
 You need to have a state park permit sticker or you can buy one there.
 You walk through the woods, which is hardly half a mile and reach the base of Parnell tower.
 Climb almost 5 stories high tower and enjoy the 360-degree view of the area.
 If you are not doing the whole scenic drive, then you can directly go to Parnell Tower.
 Here is the address:- Parnell Tower, 7817 Kettle Moraine Scenic Dr, Plymouth, WI 53073

 5. Grant Park

 The grant park is a weekend destination for South Milwaukee residents.
 It has a beautiful clean beach and it’s not crowded.
-It also has kids play area and picnic areas which makes it perfect to plan the fall picnic.
-Besides all this grant park is famous for it seven bridges hiking trail.
+It also has a kids play area and picnic areas which makes it perfect to plan the fall picnic.
+Besides all this grant park is famous for seven bridges hiking trail.

 6. North Point Lighthouse

 This is the best lighthouse near Milwaukee.
 You can get a great view of Lake Michigan from the top of the lighthouse.
 It’s 74 feet tall and gives a 360-degree view of the area.
 This lighthouse is open only on the weekend from 1 pm to 4 pm.
 They also provide private and group tours if you are interested in otherwise a breathtaking view and a popular destination for fall.